prathamesh1499/prathamesh1499/README.md

 :zap: I love Statistics, Programming, Machine Learning and Football/Soccer. <br>
 :four_leaf_clover: I am willing to learn new things and grow every day. <br>
 :speech_balloon: Ask me about DS | ML | DL | CV | and workout tips :zany_face:<br>
-:coffee: Sports fan ?
+:coffee: Soccer fan ?
 Connect
 - :mailbox: You can find me on [![LinkedIn][1.2]][1].
 - :e-mail: joship14@mcmaster.ca | prathameshjoshi1499@gmail.com
+- [📂][2] Click on it to view some of my certifications.

 ## Languages/Frameworks : Worked on